 - In a small bowl combine the warm water and sugar.
 Mix until the sugar dissolves, then add the yeast and give it a stir.
 Cover with a towel and set aside in a warm place to bloom.

-- In a large mixing bowl, combine the flour and salt and mix together well.
+- In a large mixing bowl, combine the flour and salt and mix well.
 Then using a fork or your fingers mix the butter into the flour until the mixture looks crumbly.

 - Turn the dough onto a floured surface and knead for 5 minutes into a smooth ball or until the dough bounces back when pressed with a finger.

-- Place dough ball into a greased bowl, cover with a towel and allow to rise until it doubles in size.
+- Place the dough ball into a greased bowl, cover with a towel and allow to rise until it doubles in size.
 This takes about 45 minutes to 1 hour.

-- When the dough doubles in size, punch down and knead again into a smooth ball then cut a 2 inch piece of dough off from the ball and set aside.
-Divide the remaining dough into 3 equal parts and roll into even logs that are about 12 to 15 inches long.
-Next plait the three pieces into a braid by going right over left with alternating the logs/strands of dough.
+- When the dough doubles in size, punch down and knead again into a smooth ball.
+Then if adding the topper to the bread, cut a 2 inch piece of dough off from the ball and set aside.

-- Roll the 2 inch piece of dough that was set aside earlier into a long strip, place the strip on top of the braided loaf, then place the loaf on a greased baking sheet.
-Cover and let rise for an hour at room temperature or until it doubles in size.
+- If using the topper, roll the 2 inch piece of dough that was set aside earlier into a long strip, place the strip on top of the braided loaf tucking the ends under the loaf, then place the loaf on a greased baking sheet.
+Cover and let rise for at least an hour at room temperature.

 Notes